ChrisTracy/gate-opener/README.md

 - auth (single line of text)
 - enabled (checkbox)

 You will also need to generate a token from the [Airtable Dev Portal](https://airtable.com/create/tokens).
+Grant read and write scopes to the base.

 ## Hardware